Signs indicate continued growth in the Central and Eastern European markets

 As mentioned above, the macroeconomic environment in CEE is in very fine form.
 Like in previous years, the Eastern European insurance markets were able to capitalise on this sustained positive economic trend again in 2019.
 According to the results currently available, total premium volumes rose in Central and Eastern Europe (not including Russia) by around 5.0 per cent to an estimated €35 billion.
 This equates to growth of some €1.5 billion year on year in absolute terms.
 All CEE markets posted premium growth in 2019 despite the characteristic diversity between them.
 Growth rates in the individual countries ranged from just under 2 per cent in Poland to some 17 per cent in Bulgaria and Ukraine and are expected to remain well above the eurozone average in 2020–2021 as well.

-Increased demand for insurance products fuelled by the sustained economic growth resulted in a marked rise in in the year just passed – particularly in property insurance, where the figure was over 7 per cent.
+Increased demand for insurance products fuelled by the sustained economic growth resulted in a marked rise in premiums in the year just passed – particularly in property insurance, where the figure was over 7 per cent.
 Stimulus for growth came in particular from the household and homeowner sectors as well as from health insurance and the vehicle insurance business lines.
 The vehicle business lines experienced substantial premium increases, mainly due to higher vehicle inventories as a result of a significant overall rise in new registrations as well as higher average premiums in certain countries.

 Developments in the life insurance markets in Central and Eastern Europe, by contrast, were mixed.
 Following robust premium growth in 2017 and a fall in 2018, however, life insurance once again posted slight premium growth overall in CEE.